grusha89/digitalgarden/_notes/Settings/Workflow automations.md

 - If the workflow has the mix of document types - how accounting rules and payment methods are displayed?
 PRODUCT WILL DECIDE
 - One register can be used multiple times
 - the second selection of the accounting field appears automatically when the first input is filled.
 Can be saved as empty
-- All conditions can be used for this section [Sections, conditions, operators](https://www.notion.so/Sections-conditions-operators-6ebd444bcf1a4550b1d1e64d94c826b8?pvs=21)
+- All conditions can be used for this section are in the table below
 - Button “recycle bin” removes the corresponding condition
 - Button “recycle bin”: when there are several conditions it will remove the corresponding one, if there is only one condition - it will empty inputs
 - Button “Or” add another condition